 For the purpose of monitoring the data rate per S-NSSAI, the PCF shall perform the following for an SM Policy Association with an S-NSSAI subject to data rate limitation:

 - At the establishment of a SM Policy Association, the PCF shall check whether the Remaining Maximum Slice Data Rate is higher than the Authorized Session-AMBR.
 If so, the PCF shall deduct the value of the Authorized Session-AMBR allocated to the PDU Session from the Remaining Maximum Slice Data Rate for that S-NSSAI in the UDR.
 If the Remaining Maximum Slice Data Rate is not sufficient, the PCF shall reject the establishment of the SM Policy Association.
+If the PCF receives the Alternative S-NSSAI, the PCF shall use the Remaining Maximum Slice Data Rate for the Alternative S-NSSAI.